 HEALTH/FITNESS AREA All health/fitness area courses include the topics of nutrition, body composition, principles of strength, cardiovascular, and flexibility training, and health benefits.
 Additional topics, specific to each course, are described below.
 Physical Education 100.
 Health/Conditioning Fall, spring.
 Credit, one hour.
 Basic exercise science concepts will be emphasized.
 Rigorous individualized exercise program leading to cardiovascular fitness.
 Physical Education 101.
 Weight Training Fall, spring.
 Credit, one hour.
 Physiological basis of weight training.
 Skeletal muscle anatomy and physiology.
 Individualized exercise program.
 Physical Education 102.
 Health/Wellness Fall, spring.
 Credit, one hour.
 A basic health course which includes regular, individualized, less rigorous exercise than PE 100.
 Health concepts include nutrition, stress management, preventive medicine, etc., which emphasize personal responsibility for the individual's well-being.
-Physical Education 103.
-Fitness Swimming Fall, spring.
-Credit, one hour.
-Prerequisite: Only those students who have been placed out of aquatics, or who have successfully taken PE 111, Advanced Beginning Swimming, are permitted to enroll in this class.
-Basic physiological principles for the development of cardiovascular fitness, flexibility, muscular strength, and endurance.
-Includes individualized rigorous swimming and conditioning program.
 Physical Education 106.
 Aerobic Movement and Dance Exercise Fall, spring.
 Credit, one hour.
 Combines cardiovascular exercise with fundamentals of rhythm and movement.
 Concepts of preventative medicine will be stressed, with an emphasis on cardiovascular improvement.
 Physical Education 220R.
 Topics in Health/Fitness TBA, with permission of instructor.
 Credit, one hour.
 Specific topic(s) to be announced when course is offered.
 Counts toward health/fitness area.

-The Division of Physical Education and Dance provides aquatics placement information to academic advisers for entering students.
-This information is based on the student's performance on the Oxford College aquatics placement test during new student orientation.
-Students who wish either to place out of aquatics or be admitted to PE 110, Beginning Swimming for nonswimmers, must take the placement test and will be assigned to the appropriate class (Beginning Swimming or Advanced Beginning Swimming) or will be placed out.
-Students who do not take the Oxford College aquatics placement test must take PE111, Advanced Beginning Swimming.
+AQUATICS AREA Student's aquatics placement is based on the student's performance on the Oxford College aquatics placement test during new student orientation.
+All students are required to attend placement testing during freshmen orientation.
+At the test, students will be assigned to nonswimmers (PE 110) or advanced beginning swimmers (PE 111), or they will be exempt from the aquatics requirement.
+Students can enroll only in the class in which they are placed.
 Physical Education 110.
 Beginning Swimming Fall, spring.
 Credit, one hour.
 Placement or instructor permission only.
 Develops the non-swimmer's skills in basic strokes and personal water safety skills.
 The survival stroke and other drownproofing techniques are stressed.
 Physical Education 111.
 Advanced Beginning Swimming Fall, spring.
 Credit, one hour.
 Placement or instructor permission only.
 Development of stroke mechanics and personal water safety skills.
 Drownproofing techniques are stressed.
 Physical Education 113.
 Lifeguard Training Fall.
 Credit, one hour.
 Prerequisite: lifeguard skills pretest required at the first class meeting of the semester.
 Designed for accomplished swimmers.
 Covers skills and knowledge required for effective lifeguarding at swimming pools.
 Includes CPR for the professional rescuer.
 Physical Education 210R.
 Topics in Aquatics TBA, with permission of instructor.
 Credit, one hour.
 Specific topic(s) to be announced when course is offered.
 Counts toward aquatics area.